 The Urban Creators is a platform for radical and collaborative imagination.
 Since 2010 we have used food, art, and education as tools to nurture resilience and self-determination in our neighborhood.
-Now, we are supporting the emergence of a new generation of Urban Creators by cooperatively incubating and investing in local businesses, artists, growers, and organizers whose work will have a meaningful and lasting impact on the overall health, safety, and equity of our communities.
+Now, we are supporting the emergence of a new generation of Urban Creators, organizers, artists, growers, and local businesses who are working to build equity and collective liberation in our communities.

-Life Do Grow (LDG) is a Neighborhood Creative Commons, situated in the heart of North Central Philadelphia, on the ancestral lands of the indigenous Lenni-Lenape.
-LDG is a dynamic and ever-evolving ecosystem of creative ideas, currently comprised of an urban farm, public park, outdoor classroom, venue for artistic and cultural expression, and co-working/co-creation space for small local businesses, artists, organizers, and creators.
+Life Do Grow (LDG) is a Neighborhood Creative Commons, situated in the heart of North Central Philadelphia on the ancestral lands of the indigenous Lenni-Lenape.
+LDG is a dynamic and ever-evolving ecosystem of creative ideas, currently comprised of an urban farm, public park, outdoor classroom, community marketplace, venue for artistic and cultural expression, and co-working/co-creation space for local businesses, artists, organizers, growers, healers, and creators.
 It is an entirely off-grid sustainability campus, where all energy is generated from solar panels and all water is collected from rain catchment systems.
-It is a canvas for ingenuity; a safe-space to explore boundaries, discover passions, and experiment with new ideas; a hub for community to organize, build equity, and foster economic opportunity; and an organic garden where we can all connect more deeply with the earth and one another, while working towards collective liberation.
+It is a canvas for ingenuity; a safe-space to explore boundaries, discover passions, and experiment with new ideas; a hub for community to organize, build equity, and foster economic opportunity; and an organic garden where we can all connect more deeply with the earth and one another.

 The Urban Creators was founded in 2010 by a diverse group of young students, artists, activists, organizers, entrepreneurs, and creators in North Philadelphia.
 Inspired by our differences and a shared passion for ‘creation’, we came together with a vision to transform a two-acre plot of vacant land into a farm.
 We spent our first year organizing door-to-door to strengthen relationships with our closest neighbors and local allies.
 We spent our second year clearing away debris and planting our first seeds of change.
 Our third year saw the transformation of this land into Life Do Grow: our urban farm, sanctuary, and our home.

 In 2013, we began investing in sustainable infrastructure (including outdoor classrooms, rain collection systems, greenhouses, and mobile art walls) to increase the overall capacity of Life Do Grow farm.
-We also developed our first youth programs that have since engaged over 7,000 students and volunteers, and provided jobs, political education, workforce training, and mentorship for 75 Philadelphia youth.
+We also developed our first youth programs that have since engaged over 7,000 students and volunteers, and provided jobs, political education, workforce training, and mentorship for 81 Philadelphia youth and young adults.

 In 2014, art & celebration became central elements of our work as we organized our first annual HOODSTOCK Festival, in collaboration with Youth Speaks, Life Is Living, and the Brave New Voices International Youth Poetry Festival.
 This laid a foundation for Life Do Grow to evolve into a dynamic platform to for radical self-expression, artistic creativity, and political organizing.

 In 2015 we received a grant from the US Department of Justice to pilot our REGENERATION program which, in collaboration with the Mural Arts Guild, provided six months of employment, as well as workforce and entrepreneurial training for 15 formerly incarcerated young adults from our immediate neighborhood.
-All of the work was rooted in a hyper-localized context, which in the end showed incredible potential as recidivism rates amongst our participants dropped by 20%, and we all had an opportunity to redefine our relationship to, and roles within our common community.
+All of the programs leaders, participants, and projects were rooted in a hyper-localized context, which in the end showed incredible potential as recidivism rates amongst our participants dropped by 20%, and we all had an opportunity to redefine our relationship to, and roles within our common community.

 In 2016, with the Democratic National Convention coming to Philadelphia, we organized “Youth Action Assembly” which engaged 23 local organizations and over 600 Philadelphia youth in a series of artistically-inspired inter-generational conversations (focused on the themes of: Education 4 Liberation, Black Lives Matter, Food Justice, and Mass Freedom), designed to amplify youth voice and local action during the DNC.